offbynull/learn/Math/input/input.md

 32
 ```

 The optimized algorithm above can be even further optimized by making it skip over calculations that give back repeat factors.
 As `factor1` increases, `factor2` decreases.
-Once `factor1 => factor2`, each is basically walking into domains the other was just in.
+Once `factor1 => factor2`, each is basically walking into domains the other was just in (they're each going to walk over integers the other already walked over).
 There's no point in continuing any further because the factors calculated past that point will just be duplicates of those prior.
 For example, when calculating the factors of 32...

 * 32/1=32 -- 1 and 32 are factors
 * 32/2=16 -- 2 and 16 are factors